orbitdb-archive/orbit/README.md

 ## Introduction

-Anonymous Networks is a proof-of-concept ***distributed chat application built on top of ipfs***.
+Anonymous Networks is a proof-of-concept ***distributed, p2p chat application built on top of IPFS***.

 *"Anonymous"* as in no real-names, no emails. *"Anonymous"* **NOT** as in *"hide your ass"*.

 All content (messages, files, metadata) are saved in ipfs as files or objects.

 There's currently a server that tracks the head (ipfs hash) of a linked list that enables traversing the history of a message chain.
-In future this will be replaced by ipns.
+In future this will be replaced by IPNS.

 The messages are encrypted by default.
 Currently there's only one key pair that is used for the crypto.
-This will change in the future once ipfs has keystore implemented.
+This will change in the future once IPFS has keystore implemented.

 ![Screenshot 1](https://raw.githubusercontent.com/haadcode/anonymous-networks/master/screenshots/screenshot1%202015-11-17.png)
 ![Screenshot 2](https://raw.githubusercontent.com/haadcode/anonymous-networks/master/screenshots/screenshot2%202015-11-17.png)